Arctic Oscillation and Polar Vortex Analysis and Forecasts

 Next week

-With geopotential height anomalies remaining mostly negative across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely continue to be positive this period (Figure 1).
-With predicted negative pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely be positive this period as well.
+With geopotential height anomalies remaining mostly mixed across the Arctic and with mixed geopotential height anomalies across the mid-latitudes this period (Figure 5), the AO will likely be close to neutral this period (Figure 1).
+With predicted persistent positive pressure/geopotential height anomalies across Greenland (Figure 5), the NAO will likely remain negative this period.

 Mid Term